ameliarw/Chem-308/nonstat.md

 x = linspace(0, L, pts)';
 dx = x(2)-x(1);
 ```
 The potential vector {Vvec} can now be constructed by creating a vector of zeros.
 This defines the potential energy within the box to zero, and by setting the first and last three entries of the barrier equal to the {barht} defined above, a well with infinite potential is created.
-In order to make things more interesting, a barrier is also inserted into the middle of the box to determine the effects of this barrier on the behavior of the Gaussian wavepacket.
 ```
 %x is a vector that goes from 0 to L separated by some amount, dictated by the number
 %of points.
 Vvec is a vector with the dimension of pts entries with one column